Top of the page

-After the procedure, you'll stay in the hospital or surgery centre for several hours to make sure there are no problems.
+After the procedure, you'll stay in the hospital for several hours to make sure there are no problems.
 Most people can go home the same day.
-You may need someone to drive you home.
+You will need someone to drive you home.

-Enter I330 in the search box to learn more about "Needle Kidney Biopsy: Before Your Procedure."
+Enter I330 in the search box to learn more about "Needle Biopsy of the Kidney: Before Your Procedure".

 Adapted By: Alberta Health Services

 © 2006-2023 Healthwise, Incorporated.
 All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.